Gurren Lagann: Main characters

-Nia is a major character introduced later in the series.
+Nia (14 in the beginning-21 Years old) is a major character introduced later in the series.
 Having lived a sheltered life as the daughter of Lordgenome, she is unaware of the war between the humans and Lordgenome until Lordgenome abandons her and Simon discovers her.
 She is polite, naive, and curious about the world, and acts as a soothing influence for Simon after he falls into depression following Kamina's death.
 The two fall in love and become engaged at the start of the second half of the series, after which she is discovered to be an agent of the Anti-Spirals.
 During this time, a cold and uncaring personality called "Messenger Nia" takes over her and she is forced to fight Simon against her will until he rescues her.
 Because her existence is tied to the Anti-Spirals, she fades away along with them following their defeat, but keeps herself alive long enough to marry Simon.